ikeratzakis/ikeratzakis.github.io/_posts/2024-08-09-chess-pgn-processing-python-and-rust.md

 # Parsing millions (or billions) of PGN games

 I love chess.
 I've been playing since I was a child, albeit with long pauses in between .
-Recently, I came across this [huge database of games on lichess.com](https://database.lichess.org/) which contains literally **billions** of [.pgn](https://en.wikipedia.org/wiki/Portable_Game_Notation) files, which are compressed with [zstd](https://en.wikipedia.org/wiki/Zstd).
+Recently, I came across this [huge database of games on lichess.com](https://database.lichess.org/) which contains literally **billions** of games in[.pgn](https://en.wikipedia.org/wiki/Portable_Game_Notation) format, which are compressed with [zstd](https://en.wikipedia.org/wiki/Zstd).
 I wanted to do the following:

 1. Download the files for each year
 2. Preprocess them, meaning: extract the headers, the moves, correct faulty data, and store them in a more suitable format (CSV?
 JSONL?)